This Specimen has been sold.

 This is a gorgeous, 1.8" tall, oval cabochon that was crafted from Nipomo Marcasite Agate, collected from Freddie Quarry in San Luis Obispo County, California.
 It is polished to a glossy finish and would be perfect for jewelry making.

 Marcasite is an iron sulfide mineral with the chemical formula FeS2.
-It is similar to pyrite in both its chemical composition and appearance, however it forms with a different crystal structure and is much more reactive to humidity.
+It is similar to pyrite in both its chemical composition and appearance, but it forms an entirely different crystal structure and is much more reactive to humidity.
 It is often found within sedimentary rock and hydrothermal deposits, and at one point was used for its sulfur content.

 SPECIES